Zeech Superspeedway (Revamped)

 Why This Track Is Worth Playing

-It belongs in the indexable batch because it teaches one of the hardest Poly Track skills to explain: how to let speed happen without losing control of the line.
+It is worth recommending because it teaches one of the hardest Poly Track skills to explain: how to let speed happen without losing control of the line.
 That lesson is useful on many other full-speed and mixed tracks.

 Who Should Play It